Reschivon/RemoteJavaForth/readme.md

 Use `native` to push on stack the native Java object defined in the Java code above

 The `->` word pops a Java object from stack and pulls the next token from the input stream.
 a.
 If the token matches a field of the Java object and the field is type `Integer` then the field value will be pushed to stack.
 b.
 If no field is found but the token matches a method of the Java object, then the method is invoked.
 Integer parameters are pulled sequentially from the stack; Object parameters are pulled likewise (negative addresses representing Java objects are magically converted to objects).
 Then, if there is a return value for the method of type Integer the value is pushed to stack.
 If the return is type Object then an object is pushed to stack.

-The functionality of `->` is very intutive, please don't be scared by the above.
-Let's do an example My Java native object is of this class:
+The functionality of `->` is very intutive, don't be scared.
+Let's do an example with this object specified as native
 ```
 class dog{
   int age = 9;